awslabs/aws-crt-builder/README.md

     // Whether or not this project needs a C/C++ compiler "needs_compiler": true,

+    // Variables for use in interpolation throughout the config.
+Note that these can be overriden
+    // per host/os/target/architecture/compiler/version (see below)
+    // The following variables are pre-defined by builder internally:
+    // * host - the host OS
+    // * compiler - the compiler that will be used if project needs a compiler
+    // * version - the compiler version
+    // * target - the target OS class (linux/windows/macos/android)
+    // * arch - the target arch
+    // * cwd - the current working directory (affected by --build-dir)
+    // * source_dir - The source directory for the project being built
+    // * build_dir - The directory where intermediate build artifacts will be generated
+    // * deps_dir - The root directory where dependencies will be installed
+    // * install_dir - The output directory for the build, where final artifacts will be installed "variables": {
+        "my_project_version": "1.0-dev"
+    },

     // For each of these packages keys, they may be prefixed with specific package managers:
     // e.g. "apt_packages"
     // Supported package managers are: